Covering Your Bases: Three Reasons You Need UPS Maintenance Checks

 While every UPS system is different, there are common maintenance actions that should be adhered to.
 We even have a more complete list of what is performed during a preventive maintenance visit.

 A trained technician will investigate and test many of the internal components that are prone to failure.
-In addition to batteries, these components include:
+In addition to batteries, these components include, but are not limited to:

 - AC and DC Capacitors